What is the best area to stay in Seoul for tourists? When you look at the map you can easily get overwhelmed because of the city’s size.

 Apartment in Insadong

-Stay in a traditional house next to the Kyoungbok-gung palace, and minutes away from other important attractions in town.
+Stay in a traditional house next to the Kyoungbok-gung Palace and minutes away from other important attractions.

 Pros: Throughout the years, most expats have chosen Itaewon as their “home” neighborhood in Seoul, making it the one area where you’ll find plenty of foreigners and international cuisine restaurants.

-The area is set on hilly streets, packed with small houses, colorful streets, and cool cafes.
-From here you can start climbing the Namsan Mountain all the way to the NSeoul Tower, or you can make your way to the river.
+The area is on hilly streets packed with tiny houses, colorful streets, and cool cafes.
+From here, you can start climbing Namsan Mountain and go all the way to the NSeoul Tower, or you can make your way to the river.

 It is perfect for nightlife, even though it is an area that has been widely known as not so safe during the night because of that.